nerves-project/property_table/README.md

 wildcards.
 This allows one to create hierarchical key-value stores, map-based stores, or just simple key-value stores with notifications.

-PropertyTable is not persistent.
+PropertyTable is optionally persistent to disk.
 Keys and values are backed by ETS.
 <!-- MODULEDOC -->

 ## Example